Terabit-Ethernet/NetChannel/README.md

    - Server: `./fig6c-nc-uring-server.sh 1`
    - Client: `./fig6c-nc-uring-client.sh 1`

-The scripts set the number of channels via the first argument.
-Change the number of channels from 1 to 4 and repeat the experiments to get the entire Figure 6c results.
+   **[NOTE]** The scripts set the number of channels via the first argument.
+Repeat the experiments with varying the number of channels from 1 to 4 to get the entire Figure 6c results.

 3. **Figure 6d** (Performance isolation):